schardot/schardot/README.md

 Hi, I'm **Natália Schardosim** — a backend-focused software engineering student at 42 Berlin, transitioning from a background in hospitality.

-This project reflects my interest in building robust, domain-driven backend systems with Go and PostgreSQL, combining real-world operational experience with modern backend architecture practices.

 You can find more of my work on GitHub or connect with me on LinkedIn.

 ---